-Troubleshooting Gaps in HRV and Resting Heart Rate Graphs
+Troubleshooting Gaps in Heart Rate Graphs

-Possible causes for these gaps are listed below:
+Possible causes for these gaps are:

 - Your ring was too loose.
 Before going to bed, ensure your ring's LED sensors are underneath your finger and your ring fit feels snug.
 If your ring feels too loose, try wearing it on a different finger.

 - The LED sensors were dirty.
 You can wash the sensors and your ring using water and soap.
 Dry the ring thoroughly with a soft cloth before placing it back on your finger.